gwhall/gwhall.github.io/_posts/2018-1-10-Coffee blog.md

 <br><center><iframe width="560" height="315" src="https://www.youtube.com/embed/bj84ngMrVyw" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe></center>
 <br>Not having a gimble makes me realize how bumpy the road is!
 In addition to the cobblestones, this town of 20,000 people has 20 speed bumps.

-There was ice on the volcano this morning.
-Alfredo sent me photos.

 <br><br><b>11/29/17</b>